This program provides exciting opportunities for students interested in studying advanced mathematics.

 In preparation for this option, the student must form a committee comprising a chair and two other faculty members.
 The chair and at least one other member must be from the Department of Mathematical Sciences, one member may be from a related field.

-The student completes a thesis under the direction of the committee chair.
-The thesis work is typically completed while students are registered for 6 credits of MATH 799 MS Thesis.
-A thesis proposal and thesis are submitted in accordance with AP.6 Graduate Policies.
+A thesis proposal and thesis must be submitted in accordance with AP.6 Graduate Policies.
 The student must give an oral defense of the thesis to the committee and the George Mason University community at large.
 Students are expected to respond to questions on the thesis and related material.
 The committee determines whether the defense is satisfactory.

 Total Credits6